 Do I need to provide additional treatment to the water?

 These filters have been used around the world 'as is' with no additional treatment made to the water.
-However we get repeated requests about using chlorine as an added precaution.
-You can pre-treat or post treat the water with a small amount of chlorine bleach, If the water is pre-treated the activated carbon will remove the chlorine during the filtering process but this will use up the activated carbon faster.
+However you can ensure your water against unknown contamination issues by adding a little chlorine per the table below.
+You can either pre-treat or post treat the water with a small amount of chlorine bleach, If the water is pre-treated the activated carbon will remove the chlorine during the filtering process but this will use up the activated carbon faster.
 Post treating the water will extend the life of the filter's chemical removal.